 What Qualifies for Foreign Tax Credit

-- If the taxpayer does not pay or accrue the tax, there is no credit eligibility.
+- There is no credit eligibility if the taxpayer does not pay or accrue the tax.

 - When the tax is not levied, there would be no credit.

-- If the tax is not a real or legal foreign tax liability, there is no credit.
+- There is no credit if the tax is not a real or legal foreign tax liability.
 For example, if a foreign government imposes a legal property tax, it is not eligible for a foreign tax credit.

 - There is no credit if the tax is not based on income.

-- If a taxpayer decides to exclude foreign income from federal income tax, then he or she will not be able to claim any credit for it.
+- If a taxpayer decides to exclude foreign income from federal income tax, then they will not be able to claim any credit for it.
 Currently, the IRS allows taxpayers to exclude up to $107,600 of their foreign income for tax purposes in the United States. (the capping is dynamic and changes anytime).

-- If the taxes you pay in the foreign government were not according to the law, you will not get the credit in this situation.
+- If the taxes you pay in the foreign government are not according to the law, you will not get the credit in this situation.

 - If the US does not recognize a foreign government, then the taxes you pay to such a government do not qualify for the FTC.